TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Quickstart/4-DDEV.rst

     ..  note::

-        Ensure to be in the TYPO3 monorepo checkout `TYPO3-Contribute` created in the previous step, for example :bash:`cd ~/TYPO3-Contribute`.
+        Ensure that your current working directory is the one used in previous steps, here :bash:`cd $HOME/work/TYPO3-Contribute`.

     ..  code:: bash
         :caption: **Create a suitable ddev configuration**